Skip to content

 Beyond market-linked CDs and protection notes, structured notes may offer various types and degrees of protection to help mitigate principal risk

-What Are the Different Types of Downside Protection?
+What Are the Different Types of Downside Protection in Structured Notes?

 100% Floors

 A 100% floor offered by an issuer creates the potential for protection against the downside market risk of the underlier whereby if the underlier remains the same or declines from the initial level to the final underlier level, the investor will receive their initial investment at maturity.
-Available as a structured note or a market-linked certificate of deposit (a “CD”).
+These are available as a structured note or a market-linked CD.

 Sample Illustration of a 100% Floor